 Giving a voice to the voiceless.

-By many measures, Iowa has the most working landscape in the nation.
+By many measures, Iowa has the most altered landscape in the nation.
 On this working landscape, the ripples from public policy changes can cause dramatic transformations across the state, creating or removing hundreds of thousands of acres of wildlife habitat and natural resource protection.

 Funding and incentives are critical to making real conservation impact across the state, from protecting our rivers and lakes to building important wildlife habitat and creating recreational opportunities for all Iowans.
 And yet, barely one percent of our entire state budget helps protect Iowa’s soil, water and other natural resources.